Capture Marketing Video from a Mobile Device

 Charge your battery.

-Shooting video is one of the most power-draining activities for a mobile device.
-Make sure batteries are fully charged before shooting and if possible, connect to an AC adapter during the shoot.
-If you are using accessories that occupy your charging port, consider an extra battery (if your device has a removable battery).
+Shooting video is one of the most power-draining activities for a mobile phone.
+Make sure the battery is fully charged before shooting and if possible, connect to a power adapter or an external battery during the shoot.
+Be mindful that a MagSafe or other wireless charging connection will generate more heat than a simple USB-C connection, which may affect your phone's performance.

 Check your app settings.

 Both iOS and Android devices have default video recording apps that can produce high-quality video.
-If your video is going to be used for a long-term piece, shoot at 1080p (or 1920 x 1080).
-If you’re shooting for social media, you’ll be better suited with 720p (1280 x 720).
+If your video is going to be used for a long-term piece, shoot 4K (or 3840 x 2160).
+If you’re shooting for social media, you’ll be better suited with 1080p (1920 x 1080).
 It’s also helpful to enable “Do Not Disturb” while shooting video.
 This prevents notifications from disrupting your video shoot.

 An excellent tip from HubSpot is to lock exposure and autofocus while shooting.
 This can be done in iOS by pressing the screen over your subject until the yellow box indicating “AE/AF Lock” appears.
 Using Android, simply tap your subject on the screen during recording to set focus and exposure.
 This helps your device to expose your video more accurately by telling it what your subject is.